 Engine-First Architecture

 All business logic lives in the gRPC engine.
-The TUI, CLI, and MCP server are thin clients that translate user intent into engine RPC calls.
+The TUI, CLI, and MCP server are thin clients that translate user intent into engine RPC calls and format responses for display.

 Why Engine-First